Day Twelve of Everyday Inspiration leads me to write a critique of a piece of work.

 Reading the history of Baileys, you learn that in the tradition of the inventive Irish spirit, they created the recipe with a kitchen mixer.
 Blending cream and whiskey wasn’t initially possible until three years of trials for a perfect blend.

 This book though, unlike Baileys, didn’t succeed to blend well the ideas it conveyed.
-It utterly failed to assume that women’s need to better place themselves in this male-dominant world, would be better done by killing men with electrical sparks, led by a woman called Mother Eve.
+It utterly failed to assume that women’s need to position themselves in this male-dominant world, would be better done by killing men with electrical sparks, led by a woman called Mother Eve.

 In fact, this dystopian fiction thriller, which appeals to win power via revenge, hatred, and violence, depicts a realistic (and negative) view of the current world’s order.
 Where it fails dramatically, is when it implies that this approach shows an appealing enough wake-up call on sexism, without bothering to change the direction.